marblejs/marble/README.md

 ## Philosophy

-> If you don't have any experience with functional reactive programming, we strongly recommend to gain some basic overview first with <a href="https://gist.github.com/staltz/868e7e9bc2a7b8c1f754" target="blank">The introduction to Reactive Programming you've been missing</a> written by <a href="https://twitter.com/andrestaltz" target="blank">@andrestaltz</a>.
+> If you don't have any experience with functional reactive programming, we strongly recommend to gain some basic overview first with <a href="http://reactivex.io/intro.html" target="blank">ReactiveX intro</a> or with <a href="https://gist.github.com/staltz/868e7e9bc2a7b8c1f754" target="blank">The introduction to Reactive Programming you've been missing</a> written by <a href="https://twitter.com/andrestaltz" target="blank">@andrestaltz</a>.

 If we think closely how typical HTTP API works we can quickly recognize that it deals with streams of asynchonous events also called as HTTP requests.
 Describing it very briefly - typically each request needs to be transformed into response that goes back to the client (which is our event initiator) using custom middlewares or designated endpoints.
 In reactive programming world, all those core concepts we can translate into very simple marble diagram: